-Nowadays you can find me hopping all over the world full-time exploring, recording what I see and finding the ways to make a living out of my adventures.
+Nowadays, I can be found hopping all over the world full-time, exploring, recording what I see, and finding ways to make a living out of my adventures.

-And let me tell you about the creativity juices my exciting life is creating?
-It's not just a creek, but a strong, never-ending river of creativity lately!
-You can read more about the benefits of traveling alone here.
+And let me tell you about the creative juices my exciting life is producing.
+It's not just a stream, but a strong, never-ending river of creativity lately!

 I still haven't figured everything out.
-It's a journey, not a destination, even though I keep talking about destinations in my blog!;)
+It's a journey, not a destination, even though I keep talking about destinations in my blog!

 But enough about me! :)